threegirl2014/excel2pdfconverter/README.md

 the content after `-n` and `-i` can modified for your own demand.

-besids, `freeze.py` is the builder for py2exe, which can not transfer the python code to only ONE exe file. so I choose `pyinstaller`.
+besids, `freeze.py` is the builder for py2exe, which can not transfer the python code to only ONE exe file. so I choose `pyinstaller` instead.